-- Allow to cook for another 30 minutes on medium heat.
+- Allow cooking for another 30 minutes on medium heat.

 - Add in your frozen spinach and let cook until spinach has thawed and incorporated into the soup-stirring regularly.
 Season to taste with salt and pepper.

-- At this point you can take soup out and cool it to keep in your fridge or to even freeze.
+- At this point, you can take the soup out and cool it to keep in your fridge or to even freeze it.